Toronto Transit Commission: History

 Two buses used by the TTC, 1936.
 The left bus was used by the agency's intercity bus line, whereas the right was used for local bus routes.

 Public transit in Toronto started in 1849 with a privately operated transit service.
 In later years, the city operated some routes, but in 1921, assumed control over all routes and formed the Toronto Transportation Commission to operate them.
 During this period, streetcars provided the bulk of the service.
-In 1954, the TTC adopted its present name, opened the first subway line, and greatly expanded its service area to cover the newly formed municipality of Metropolitan Toronto (which eventually amalgamated into the present City of Toronto).
-The system has evolved to feature a wide network of surface routes with the subway lines as the backbone.
+In 1954, the TTC adopted its present name, opened the first subway line from Union to Eglinton, and greatly expanded its service area to cover the newly formed municipality of Metropolitan Toronto (which eventually amalgamated into the present City of Toronto).
+The system has evolved to feature a wide network of surface routes, with the subway lines as the backbone.
 On February 17, 2008, the TTC made many service improvements, reversing more than a decade of service reductions and only minor improvements.

-In addition to buses, streetcars, and subways, the TTC also operated the Toronto Island ferry service from 1927 to 1962, when it was transferred to the Metro Parks and Culture department (now Toronto Parks, Forestry and Recreation).
+In addition to buses, streetcars, and subways, the TTC also operated the Toronto Island ferry service from 1927 until it was transferred to the Metro Parks and Culture department in 1962.
+The City of Toronto now operates the ferry through its Fleet Services Division.
 The TTC also operated a suburban and regional intercity bus operator, Gray Coach Lines, from 1927 to 1990.
 Gray Coach used interurban coaches to link Toronto to points throughout southern Ontario.
 In addition, Gray Coach operated tour buses in association with Gray Line Tours.
 The main terminal was the Metropolitan Toronto Bus Terminal on Elizabeth Street north of Dundas Street, downtown.
 In 1954, Gray Coach expanded further when it acquired suburban routes from independent bus operators not merged with the TTC as it expanded to cover Metro Toronto.
 By the 1980s, Gray Coach faced fierce competition in the interurban service in the GTA.
-The TTC sold Gray Coach Lines in 1990 to Stagecoach Holdings, which split the operation between Greyhound Canada and the government of Ontario three years later.
+The TTC sold Gray Coach Lines in 1990 to Stagecoach Holdings, which split the operation between Greyhound Canada and the Government of Ontario three years later.

 The TTC's slogan, "Ride the Rocket", originates from the red-painted G-series trains that were in service from 1954 to 1990.

 The Gloucester subway cars, the first version of TTC subway cars, known as "red rockets" because of their bright red exterior, have been retired.
 The current T-series trains also have a red interior color scheme.
 The name lives on as the TTC uses the phrase to advertise the service, such as "Ride the Rocket" in advertising material, "Rocket" in the names of some express buses, and the new "Toronto Rocket" subway cars, which began revenue operation on July 21, 2011.
 Another common slogan is "The Better Way".